Vertiigor/BrainFuck/README.md

 # Example of work

-Here is the simplest program to print "Hello World!" to console
+Here is the simplest programs to print "Hello World!" and Pi number to console

 ![](https://github.com/Vertiigor/BrainFuck/blob/master/BrainFuck/Pics/Example.png)